ScootPad Glossary of Terms

 MAP Goal Performance Areas: Areas tested within a subject area (like a domain/reporting category) as defined by NWEA

-Mastery Check: Quick formative assessments which pop up automatically and at random as students are practicing through their learning path – spaced out from practice completion to help ensure long term retention
+Mastery Check: Quick formative assessments that pop up automatically and at random as students are practicing through their learning path – spaced out from practice completion to help ensure long-term retention

-Mastery Settings: Settings for each subject area which allow the adjustment of proficiency targets, minimum questions for mastery, practice sizes, and the threshold for intervention
+Mastery Settings: Settings for each subject area that allow the adjustment of proficiency targets, minimum questions for mastery, practice sizes, and the threshold for intervention

-NWEA: Northwest Evaluation Association - refers to tests given through the NWEA platform multiple times throughout a school year to measure student's growth in a variety of subjects – the results are provided in the form of RIT scores which can be put into the ScootPad platform to create personalized pathways for students
+NWEA: Northwest Evaluation Association - refers to tests given through the NWEA platform multiple times throughout a school year to measure students' growth in a variety of subjects – the results are provided in the form of RIT scores, which can be put into the ScootPad platform,m to create personalized pathways for students

 Personalized Learning: Each student receives continuously adaptive enrichment, automatic scaffolding, and personalized mastery in every concept

-Placement: Mode/series of questions during adaptive practice aligned to the concepts in a selected Learning Path to determine specific knowledge or proficiency in concepts for the purpose of personalizing the pathway for each student – they exempt out of practicing concepts they know and begin practicing in concepts where they need additional support
+Placement: Mode/series of questions during adaptive practice aligned to the concepts in a selected Learning Path to determine specific knowledge or proficiency in concepts to personalize the pathway for each student – they are exempt from practicing concepts they know and begin practicing in concepts where they need additional support.

-Privacy Settings: Settings for a classroom which include ability to show the leaderboard to students/how many students to show on the leaderboard, showing the weekly goal leading score, showing the learning path name, allowing students to access friends and shoutouts, as well as allowing or restricting access to the fun zone and class wall
+Privacy Settings: Settings for a classroom that includes the ability to show the leaderboard to students/how many students to show on the leaderboard, showing the weekly goal leading score, showing the learning path name, allowing students to access friends and shoutouts, as well as allowing or restricting access to the fun zone and class wall

 Proficiency: Documented evidence (reporting) that a student has either met the required level of skill and knowledge set by benchmarks or is working toward mastery